Matthew-Taber/ss-docs/best-practices/index.md

 A third option is to create local groups in SS and add AD users to those groups for the purpose of organizing how permissions are assigned to secrets.
 Many customers who use this setup will create a single AD security group (for example, SecretServerUsers) to use to synchronize their AD users with SS for log on.
 They then create additional local groups for their users to, which gives them permissions within SS, such as to their teams folder.
 They may also be added to other SS groups  that provide them with other privileges within the environment.

 This approach is more secure than using only AD groups and users, but  if Active Directory were compromised, intruders may still be able to reset an account password and gain log in access to SS.
-If secrets are stored in that user’s personal folder, those secrets may be compromised which may lead to lateral movement elsewhere within the organization.
+If secrets are stored in that user's personal folder, those secrets may be compromised which may lead to lateral movement elsewhere within the organization.

 ### Business Users